Student Frequently Asked Questions

-A: Payment plans for the spring semester are not currently available in myUHV.
-Students wanting to request the Institutional Loan will need to send an email to Student Billing at firstname.lastname@example.org so instructions and a form can be sent to the student’s UHV email address.
-Please note: Students participating in the FastTrak program are not eligible for the Institutional Loan.
+A: The institutional tuition loan option for summer is not available in myUHV.
+Students wanting to request an institutional loan should send an email to Student Billing at firstname.lastname@example.org so instructions and a form can be sent to the student’s UHV email address.
+Please note: Students participating in the FastTrak program are not eligible for the institutional loan.

 Q: Are the residence halls open?

 A: Yes, the UHV residence halls are open.
-Residence Life expects to remain open until the end of the spring semester, and throughout the summer and fall.
+Residence Life expects to remain open through the end of the spring semester, and throughout the summer and fall.

 Q: What is the procedure for moving out of the residence halls?

 A: If you are currently on campus, you can begin moving out immediately.
 You do not need to sign up for a checkout time.
-If you are away from campus, you will need to sign up for a checkout time slot through the link provided in the email sent on March 17.
-This process will allow us to monitor and manage the number of students in the residence halls and practice social distancing.
 When removing your belongings from your residence hall room, you must:

 - Bring your own packing, moving and cleaning supplies.